 8. Post on every social media

-Apart from repurposing your live streams, there are more ways to get more Twitch followers with other platforms.
-Post notifications of your upcoming live streams on Twitter, share broadcast highlights on Instagram, throw polls on your Facebook page, or create teasers on YouTube — the sky's the limit.
+Repurpose your content on other platforms to get more Twitch followers.
+You can also post notifications of your upcoming live streams on Twitter, share broadcast highlights on Instagram, throw polls on your Facebook page, or create teasers on YouTube — the sky's the limit.
 Don't restrict yourself to Twitch only.
 Unleash the power of social networks.

 9. Avoid common mistakes

-To err is human, but it is also human to learn from others' mistakes.
-We have covered some of the above, so let's just briefly recap:
+To err is to be human, but it’s also human to learn from others' mistakes.
+We’ve already mentioned some big mistakes to avoid above, so let's just briefly recap:

 • Going live without preparation